speedbunny/HideNotify/README.md

 # HideNotify

-A Greasemonkey / Tampermonkey script to help hide various notifications on Twitter.
+A Greasemonkey / Tampermonkey scripts to help hide various notifications on Twitter.